-3.10.1 Discrete Indication (2013 and after)
+3.10.1 Discrete Indication (RTC retrofits and new furnaces, 2013 and after)

 The Furnace controller contains a channel for each independent string of lamps.
 When power is applied to the lamps above a minimum value, the controller checks the status of all channels and reports any failures.
 When the lamps are ON, lights on the controller indicate which strings indicate current is flowing.